Jason1ien/Unit-Converter-Microservice/README.txt

 The program will continuously monitor the input file.
 Upon detecting content, it will perform the conversion, write the result to the output file, and clear the input file.

---- EXAMPLE USAGE ---
+--- SENDING DATA ---
+To send data, the user must write a string onto the specified input file that it points to.
-Suppose you want to convert 150 grams to ounces.
+Suppose you want to convert 150 grams to ounces with the input file being inputService.txt.
-Place the following content in input file:
-    1125
+In Python, you would write:
+    f = open('inputService.txt', 'w', encoding="utf-8")
+    f.write('1125')

+--- RECEIVING DATA ---
+To receive data, the user must provide an output file that is a text file.
+This is where the data is eventually printed onto.
+Suppose you want to receive data from the output text file named outputService.txt.
+In Python, you would write:
+    f = open('outputService.txt', 'r', encoding="utf-8")
+    data = f.read()
-After running the program, you will find the result '5.29 oz' in the output file.
+Inside the variable data, will be the result '5.29 oz' as a string.

 --- NOTE ---
 - The program is loaded with an example inputService and outputService as well as an example on how to make a request.